 Georgios N. Yannakakis

 The PCG workshop has a long-standing tradition for rotating its organizers in order to ensure that a bigger part of the community is engaged and represented.
 The PCG workshop steering committee tries to make sure that this rotation is successful every year.
-The steering committee consists of: Mike Cook, Antonios Liapis, Gillian Smith, Julian Togelius, Jim Whitehead.
+The steering committee consists of: Rafael Bidarra, Mike Cook, Antonios Liapis, Jialin Liu, Gillian Smith, Julian Togelius, Jim Whitehead.